eerimoq/moblin/README.rst

   stream setting.
 Probably a good idea to go live again when entering foregound if was live when entering background

-- Zoom meter with lines indicating likely lens switches.

-- Show web page on stream and/or locally.
-Audio kinda important.

 - Multiple Ethernet connections simultaneously?

 - Lookup Twitch channel id from channel name.
 Possibly login to